Foster Care Placements

 - This foster home provides care for a child who is waiting to be adopted by the foster parent.
 The child maintains continuity through remaining in the foster home until the adoption process is completed.

-- Foster care is provided for youth arriving from other countries or cultures through the Unaccompanied Minors Program.
+- Foster care is provided for youth arriving from other countries through the Lutheran Social Services of North Dakota's Unaccompanied Refugee Minor Program.
 Foster homes, primarily in the Fargo area, help youth adjust to a new country while providing the support of a family setting.
-Lutheran Social Services (LSS) is the agency providing this service in North Dakota.